ironhack-datalabs/data-ber-10-19/module-3_projects/final-project/README.md

 * Data wrangling
 * Data storage
 * Data exploration and analysis
+* Statistical Modelling
 * Feature selection
 * Machine learning model training
 * Model evaluation
 * Reporting and presentation of insights

-The final project is structured into 4 days in which you build up your deliverables progressively and iteratively.
+The final project is structured into 2 weeks in which you build up your deliverables progressively and iteratively.
 We have provided a list of data sets for you to choose from.
 However, you are encouraged to obtain your own data sets.
 Using the knowledge you have acquired and your experience working with data, you will come up with a plan for what you are going to do and then design the project around the data set you have chosen.

-**You will be working individually for this project**, but we'll be guiding you along the process and helping you as you go.
-You will be working on this project over the course of 4 days.
-The proposed progression for each day is listed below.
-However, if you finish a certain step ahead of time, you can proceed to the next step.
-In that case, you will conduct more iterations of your deliverables by for example deep cleanining your data, selecting better features, comparing different ML models, improving model predictions, and so on.
-Also, remember that data analysis is iterative.
+**You can work individually or in groups of up to 4**.
+We'll be guiding you along the process and helping you as you go.
+You will be working on this project over the course of 2 weeks.
+The proposed progression is listed below.
+Use it as a guideline to keep your work structured but if you feel like you have a working flow, feel free to manage the project however you think works best.
+Remember, however, that data analysis is iterative.
 So from time to time you may need to step back to a previous phase and iterate.
+It is advised that you start with a small and reasonable scope, finish it and continuously re-iterate.

 ### Phase 1 - Brain Storming and Data Preparation